fugue-project/fugue/README.md

 **Fugue is a unified interface for distributed computing that lets users execute Python, Pandas, and SQL code on Spark, Dask, and Ray with minimal rewrites**.

+Fugue is most commonly used for:

+*   **Parallelizing or scaling existing Python and Pandas code** by bringing it to Spark, Dask, or Ray with minimal rewrites.
+*   Using [FugueSQL](https://fugue-tutorials.readthedocs.io/tutorials/quick_look/ten_minutes_sql.html) to **define end-to-end workflows** on top of Pandas, Spark, and Dask DataFrames.
+FugueSQL is an enhanced SQL interface that can invoke Python code.

 ## [Fugue API](https://fugue-tutorials.readthedocs.io/tutorials/quick_look/ten_minutes.html)

 The Fugue API is a collection of functions that are capable of running on Pandas, Spark, Dask, and Ray.
 The simplest way to use Fugue is the [`transform()` function](https://fugue-tutorials.readthedocs.io/tutorials/beginner/transform.html).
 This lets users parallelize the execution of a single function by bringing it to Spark, Dask, or Ray.
 In the example below, the `map_letter_to_food()` function takes in a mapping and applies it on a column.
 This is just Pandas and Python so far (without Fugue).